-Jane Doe was only seventeen years old when she came to the U.S. in September 2017, fleeing her home in Central America because of horrific family violence.
-Doe (whose real name has been kept secret for privacy reasons) was apprehended shortly after crossing the U.S.-Mexican border, and was taken to a government-funded shelter for undocumented minors, where she was given a medical exam.
-This is how she found out she was pregnant.
+Jane Doe was only seventeen years old when she came to the U.S. in September 2017.
+She fleed her home in Central America because of horrific family violence.
+Doe (whose real name has been kept secret for privacy reasons) was apprehended shortly after crossing the U.S.-Mexican border.
+Authorities took her to a government-funded shelter for undocumented minors.
+Here, they gave her a medical exam, and she learned she was pregnant.

 Doe wanted to get an abortion.
-She wanted to become a nurse and work with the elderly, and she didn’t want to become a mother while she was still a child herself.
+She wanted to become a nurse and work with the elderly.
+In addition, she didn’t want to become a mother while she was still a child herself.
 However, the entire apparatus of the federal government conspired against her.

-Because Doe was an “unaccompanied minor” (meaning she’d come across the border without a parent or guardian), she was put into the custody of the Office of Refugee Resettlement (ORR).
+Doe was an “unaccompanied minor” (meaning she’d come across the border without a parent or guardian), so the Office of Refugee Resettlement (ORR) took custody of her.
 The ORR is a little-known government agency under the umbrella of the Department of Health and Human Services.
-The then-director of ORR, Scott Lloyd, was a vocal opponent of abortion.
-Shortly before he’d taken over the agency in March of that year, the previous acting director of ORR had issued a policy forbidding shelters from taking “any action that facilitates” abortion access for the minors in their care without the director’s personal approval.
+The then-director of the ORR, Scott Lloyd, was a vocal opponent of abortion.
+Shortly before he’d taken over the agency in March of that year, the previous acting Director had issued a policy forbidding shelters from taking “any action that facilitates” abortion access for minors in their care without the Director’s personal approval.
 When Lloyd took office, he vigorously pursued that policy.

-Under the new policy, ORR directed the shelter to take Doe to a crisis pregnancy center, an anti-abortion facility that tries to talk women out of terminating their pregnancies.
-There, the center’s staff prayed over her and gave her a medically unnecessary sonogram, which they forced her to view.
+Under the new policy, the ORR directed the shelter to take Doe to a crisis pregnancy center – an anti-abortion facility that tries to talk women out of terminating their pregnancies.
+There, the center’s staff preyed over her and gave her a medically unnecessary sonogram, which they forced her to view.

-Since the shelter was located in Texas, state law dictated Doe would need parental consent or permission from a judge to get an abortion.
+Texas (home of the shelter) state law dictated Doe would need parental consent or permission from a judge to get an abortion.
 With the help of Rochelle Garza, Doe’s court-appointed representative, and Jane’s Due Process, an organization that helps minors in Texas get abortions, Doe got a judicial bypass.
 This meant she would be able to terminate her pregnancy without permission from her parents.
 Her abortion was scheduled for Sept.
 29.

-However, despite Doe’s judicial bypass, and despite the fact that she had already secured private, non-govermental funds to pay for the abortion, ORR refused to allow her to leave the shelter to get the procedure.
+However, despite Doe’s judicial bypass and the fact that she had already secured private, non-governmental funds to pay for the abortion, the ORR refused to let her leave the shelter to get the procedure.

 “An unlawfully-present alien with no substantial ties to this country has no constitutional right to abortion on demand,” Paxton argued in the release.
 “Texas has a legitimate and substantial interest in preserving and promoting fetal life.
 Texas must not become a sanctuary state for abortions.”

-The Justice Departments’ attorneys also argued that Doe was not actually being prevented from having an abortion because she was free to return to her home country to get one, ignoring the fact that abortion is banned in that country.
+The Justice Departments’ attorneys also argued that Doe was not actually being prevented from having an abortion.
+Their reason was she was free to return to her home country to get one.
+This rational ignored the fact that abortion is banned in that country.

 Judge Tanya S. Chutkan rejected the government’s argument: